Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Experimental Methods

-The low-threshold data analyzed here were acquired over the course of 5 months from June to October 2017, in three distinct xenon fills.
+The low-threshold data analyzed here were acquired over the course of five months from June to October 2017, in three distinct xenon fills.
 The chamber's superheated operational temperature ranged from $-55$\degc{} to $-38$\degc{}, with target expansion pressures from 1.7--3.4~bara.
 Data are reported in terms of the Seitz threshold of the superheated target, calculated following \cite{ERpaper} with thermophysical properties for xenon taken from NIST REFPROP~\cite{REFPROP}.
+Pressure and temperature were controlled in this dataset to a precision of at least 0.04~bar and 0.1$^\circ$C, corresponding to uncorrelated uncertainties on \qseitz{} of 0.8\% and 1.2\%, respectively, across datasets.
+Because xenon temperature was measured only indirectly (by measuring the temperature of external elements thermally coupled to the target volume), there is an additional 1$^\circ$C global temperature uncertainty, with a corresponding 12\% global uncertainty on \qseitz{}.
+The uncorrelated uncertainties on \qseitz{} are small compared to statistical uncertainties in the data presented below, while the only effect of the global uncertainty on \qseitz{} is an effective relabeling of fluid states.
+Conclusions regarding actual nuclear recoil detection thresholds and electron recoil sensitivities are unaffected, except for the conservative constraint imposed in the analysis that there is zero sensitivity to nuclear recoils with energies below \qseitz{}.
+For these reasons, uncertainties on the thermal state of the chamber are neglected in the analysis.